 Each year that we’ve homeschooled, I’ve adjusted our curriculum slightly.
 This year has been no exception, for a number of reasons.
 We’ve actually continued doing some schoolwork throughout the summer (noted below), but I’m excited to get back into a regular school routine.
+I also organized and decluttered our homeschool area, and I’m so excited about the makeover!
 So here’s what our 2018-2019 homeschool curriculum choices look like.

 Sunshine and Lily are using Teaching Textbooks for grades 4 and 5 math.
 They started using this online curriculum in July and have been logging in nearly every day since then.
 This has made math a lot easier for me, as I no longer have to check their work.
 They also prefer doing their lessons and math problems online, so it’s eliminated some struggle around the hated math lessons.

 Jade will be using Saxon Math for Grade 1, just as her sisters did.
 She loved her Kindergarten Saxon math lessons last year and calls most of her workbooks “math books.”

 The girls worked through the WriteBonnieRose homeschool science books this summer.
 They were a fun, easy way to transition from one science book to another, while keeping some learning going over the summer.